Matching Learned Causal Effects of Neural Networks with Domain Priors: Experiments and Results

-{ \textbf{Setting 2: Causal Graph Unknown}} As discussed in Section \ref{sec_identify_regularize}, when we do not know the causal graph, the best we can do is regularize for ACDE.
-We study the performance of CREDO when regularizing for ACDE on synthetic and real-world datasets with different domain priors as detailed below.
-In each case, we make the assumption that the parametric form of the prior function as well as the search spaces are given (which is reasonable to assume in this context).
-We then choose the best parameters for the prior function by tuning for highest validation-set accuracy.
-More details about this procedure are in the Appendix.
+As stated in Sec \ref{sec_identify_regularize}, when we do not know the causal graph, the best we can do is regularize for ACDE.
+Below, we apply CREDO on real-world datasets for regularizing ACDE of an NN.
+In such cases, we expect a domain expert to provide prior function properties such as shape and/or a search space for its parameters.
+As stated earlier (and described in the Appendix), we find the best parameters for the prior function by tuning for highest validation-set accuracy.